 Improving win rate doesn’t require a full sales transformation but it does take intention.
 You don’t need to blow up your playbook.
 In fact, with a few smart tweaks in the right places, you can drive more consistent outcomes and stronger rep performance.

-Let’s walk through five proven strategies to improve both win rate and close rate:
+Let’s walk through six proven strategies to improve both win rate and close rate:

 It happens to the best of sellers.
 Deals just get stuck.
 But with the right tools in place, you can catch those slowdowns early and coach reps in the moment, not after the fact.